sethsec/celerystalk/README.md

 Also, thanks to:
 1. @decidedlygray for pointing me towards celery, helping me solve python problems that were over my head, and for the extensive beta testing
 1. @kerpanic for inspiring me to dust off an old project and turn it into celerystalk
-1. My TUV OpenSky team and my IthacaSec hackers for testing this out and submitting bugs and features
+1. My friends at TUV OpenSky and IthacaSec for testing this out and submitting bugs and features